Assignment Markets with Budget Constraints: Proofs

-\begin{proof} We examine the edge and vertex gadgets separately, and argue that, in both cases, setting prices equal to the winning bidders' budgets yields all feasible welfare-maximizing, core-stable outcomes.
-Formally, the set of all welfare-maximizing, core-stable assignments coincides with the set of optimal assignments when prices are set at the budget limit.
+With the above lemma at hand, we can proceed to show Lemma \ref{lem:generality}. \proof{Proof of Lemma \ref{lem:generality}.} We examine the edge and vertex gadgets separately, and argue that, in both cases, setting prices equal to the winning bidders' budgets yields all feasible surplus-maximizing outcomes in the core.
+Formally, the set of all surplus-maximizing assignments in the core coincides with the set of optimal assignments when prices are set at the budget limit.

-In a two-sided matching the welfare is defined as the gains from trade, the value of the buyers minus that of the sellers.
-This means, for each match between buyer $i$ and seller $j$, the corresponding welfare is computed as the sum of buyer $\pi_i(j) = v_i(j) - p_j$ and seller payoff $\pi_j(i)= p_j - r_j$, therefore prices are not included in the final sum, which is the result of the difference between assigned items' valuations and seller reserve values.
+In a two-sided matching, the surplus is defined as the gains from trade, the value of the buyers minus that of the sellers.
+This means that for each match between buyer $i$ and seller $j$, the corresponding surplus is computed as the sum of buyer $\pi_i(j) = v_i(j) - p(j)$ and seller payoff $\pi_j(i)= p(j) - r_j$, therefore prices are not included in the final sum, which is the result of the difference between assigned items' valuations and seller reserve values.